peterhinch/micropython-async/TUTORIAL.md

 loop = asyncio.get_event_loop(runq_len=40, waitq_len=40)
 ```

-Given that importing a module can run code the only safe way is to instantiate
+Given that importing a module can run code the safest way is to instantiate
 the event loop immediately after importing `uasyncio`.

 ```python